Rrroman/use-case-8/README.md

 # This is a Message App.

 This is a simple-to-use message application.
 You can add a message record.
-To do this event valid First name, Second name, email, and message that have at least 20 characters.
+To do this enter a valid First name, Second name, email, and message that has at least 20 characters.
 You can find messages in the table.

 Have fun!